NeilYXIN/README/README.md

 # hello-world
-first repository

-This is for learning how Github works.
+This Github is made to upload my projects and works, or maybe some useful things as well.